PhyloSofS-Team/seamoon/README.md

    pip install -r requirements.txt
    ```

-3. If you wish to use **--torque-mode** during inference or evaluation, you will need a working version of the [Wolfram Engine](https://www.wolfram.com/engine/).
+3. If you wish to use **--torque-mode** (see below) during inference or evaluation, you will need a working version of the [Wolfram Engine](https://www.wolfram.com/engine/).
 Make sure to specify the path to your `WolframKernel` at line 30 of `eval.py`.
 We used Wolfram Engine v14.0.

 ### Test Run